 “Sopers Hole has been slow to recover, but the restoration has visibly increased significantly over the past few months,” said Jones.

 New docks are going in and another restaurant is opening up.
 Voyage Charters’ office is also fully restored as are the marina facilities.
 “It will soon be the idyllic Caribbean marina it once was!”
 Jones said.
-So far they have 16 fully-operational boats and a couple more are scheduled to arrive after the New Year.
+So far they have 16 fully operational boats and a couple more are scheduled to arrive after the New Year.

 Jones said the overall spirit in Tortola is “upbeat and optimistic,” which is great to hear.

-Voyage Yachts is not stopping there on this electrified journey any time soon: the Voyage 575 will also be a fully electric boat and is about to begin construction.
+Voyage Yachts is not stopping there on this electrified journey any time soon: the Voyage 575 will also be a fully electric eco-friendly boat charter and is about to begin construction.
 “This is not a one-time thing,” said Jones.

 The 575 is scheduled to be completed in 2020 in Cape Town and will then head to the BVIs.